CRMclaughlin/ai-image-gen/README.md

   * VS Code
   * Node.js
   * express.js
+  * Generate an API KEY at [OpenAI](https://beta.openai.com/) and add it to the `.env` file.

   <h3> Steps to initialize this project locally on your machine <h3>

     1. Copy link from Github repo and clone to your coding workspace
-    2. In your terminal use the command "npm init -y" to install Node Package Manager
+    2. In your terminal use the command `npm init -y` to install Node Package Manager
+    3. `npm run dev` to start nodemon in terminal